markryall/spotification/readme.md

 There are two processes: the web server process and the player.

-The web server allows remote users to search for tracks (using the spotify web api), enqueue them and see (using the lastfm api).
-If configiured, the web server can also show the recently played tracks for a given user on lastfm.
+The web server allows remote users to search spotify for tracks (using the spotify web api) and enqueue them.
+If configiured, the web server can also show the recently played tracks for a given user on lastfm (using the lastfm api).

 The player monitors the spotify application and the queue (using applescript - hence the mac os x restriction).
 When spotify has stopped playing, the player will tell it to start playing the next track in the queue.
+Note that this queue has nothing to do with the spotify queue.

 So in one terminal session: